 It's such an assumption that people living in hot climates need air conditioning (A/C), that most people don't think twice about switching it on.
 Some people even leave it on all day and night when it's hot.
 But, contrary to expectations, it is possible to keep your house cool during the summer months without using air conditioning.

-- White roof
+- Painting a white roof

-- Heavy canvas drapes
+- Installing heavy canvas drapes

-- Ceiling fan
+- Using my ceiling fan

-- Cross-breeze at night
+- Setting up a cross-breeze at night

-- Closed doors
+- Closing doors between rooms